csplib/csplib/Readme.txt

 The minimum required to create a new problem is to complete specification.md.

-References are added to references.bib.
+References are added to references/eferences.bib.

 Optionally add models in models/, data in data/ and results in results/.
 Files in these directories are handled specially.
 See below for details.